 6. Exit surveys

-- h.
-Provide your departing employee with information on his benefits (insurance, 401k, etc.)
+- Give the employee leaving information about his benefits (insurance, 401k, etc.)

 8. Maintain a positive relationship with departing employees

-9. Engage the former employee in an alumni group
+9. Engage the former employee in an alum group